Gabquelyn/Gabquelyn/README.md

 <br>

-- 📚 I'm currently learning web3 and trying to expand my stack.
+- 📚 I am currently learning web3 and trying to expand my stack.
 - 💨 I aim for progress over perfection.
 - ✍️ I also aim to develop my technical writing skillset for proper documentation of projects.
 - 🏅 I was previously a software engineer at Languivi, Turkey.